jakartaee/servlet/CONTRIBUTING.md

 ## Project description

-Java Servlets is a standard technology for interacting with the web on the Jakarta EE platform.
+Jakarta Servlets is a standard technology for interacting with the web on the Jakarta EE platform.

 * https://projects.eclipse.org/projects/ee4j.servlet